Cynthia Brooke, Viscountess Brookeborough

-Cynthia Mary Brooke, Viscountess Brookeborough, (née Sergison; 10 May 1897 – 2 March 1970), was a British peeress and the first wife of Basil Stanlake Brooke, 1st Viscount Brookeborough, Prime Minister of Northern Ireland from 1943 to 1963.
+Cynthia Mary Brooke, Viscountess Brookeborough, (née Sergison; 10 May 1897 – 2 March 1970), was a British peeress and the first wife of the 1st Viscount Brookeborough, Prime Minister of Northern Ireland from 1943 to 1963.

-Cynthia was born in Cuckfield, Sussex, to Captain Charles Warden Sergison and Florence Emma Louise Hanbury-Tracy, daughter of Charles Hanbury-Tracy, 4th Baron Sudeley.
+Cynthia was born in Cuckfield, Sussex, to Captain Charles Warden Sergison and Florence Emma Louise Hanbury-Tracy, daughter of the 4th Baron Sudeley.
 In 1919, she married the then Sir Basil Brooke, 5th Baronet (9 June 1888 – 18 August 1973), son of Sir Arthur Douglas Brooke, 4th Bt., and Gertrude Isabella Batson, on 3 June 1919.
 Sir Basil was created the 1st Viscount Brookeborough in 1952.
 The future Lord and Lady Brookeborough had three sons, two of whom were killed in action during the Second World War.
 Only one son of the three survived his parents.
 They were: